 The title object and the story around it occupies less than a quarter of this episode's screen time.
-At the beginning, Big Mac MacCreedy hires Smith and Jones to steal it -- again -- from the neighboring Arminderez ranch.
+At the beginning, Big Mac MacCreedy hires Smith and Jones to steal it -again - from the neighboring Arminderez ranch.
 Heyes refuses, but agrees to teach one of MacCreedy's men how to do it instead.
 Heyes and Curry also agree to escort the bust the last half of the way to an auction house, where Big Mac will get rid of it once and for all.
-While waiting at the assigned spot in a small town, Heyes and Curry confront a town bully -- and keep backing down, to the surprise of an alcoholic ex-clergyman who had completely lost his faith in humanity.
+While waiting at the assigned spot in a small town, Heyes and Curry confront a town bully - and keep backing down, to the surprise of an alcoholic ex-clergyman who had completely lost his faith in humanity.
 But the bully keeps pushing his edge, and Curry starts losing his temper.
 After this plot thread is concluded (at the end of Act Four) the tag shows the ultimate fate of the bust.

 20 January 1972

-While playing cards on a train with banker Chester Powers, our heroes are recognized by another banker, Winford Fletcher (the villain of "Dreadful Sorry, Clementine," which had aired nine weeks earlier).
-Fletcher pulls a gun on the group and says that they cost him a great deal of money to get out of trouble (apparently, he bought his way out of prison time on top of being swindled for $50,000).
+While playing cards on a train with banker Chester Powers, our heroes are recognized by another banker, Winford Fletcher (the villain of "Dreadful Sorry, Clementine," Fletcher pulls a gun on the group and says the 2 cost him a great deal of money to get out of trouble (apparently, he bought his way out of prison time on top of being swindled for $50,000).
 Powers bluffs Fletcher with a hidden "gun" and Fletcher backs down.
 That gives Powers an idea.
 He has speculated with and lost all the securities and bonds in his bank.
 The cash is still there, but there will be a run on the bank if word of his other losses gets out.
 So he robs the bank himself and ... you got it ... pins it on Heyes and Curry, giving them a chunk of the money to buy their silence.
-The boys pretend to accept, but scheme to pit Powers and Fletcher -- who have reached a secret deal to jointly testify against Heyes and Curry -- against each other.
+The boys pretend to accept, but scheme to pit Powers and Fletcher - who have reached a secret deal to jointly testify against Heyes and Curry - against each other.
 They take their share of the stolen money and give it to Fletcher in return for his testimony that they DIDN'T rob the bank when it was knocked over a second time (which is exactly what they do).
 Now to get Powers and Fletcher, along with U.S. Treasury agents, into the fray with one another ...

 27 January 1972